Page 3 - Installation and Test Results

 Starting with the idle test, the computer was left idling for a long time before the highest core temperature was taken.
 In the first graph, the Cooler Master Hyper 612 Apex has the lowest temperature alongside the Pure Rock Pro 3, sitting at 25 degrees Celsius.
 Although it is only 1 to 2 degrees lower than the smaller Hyper 212 Pro and Hyper 411 Nano coolers, I suspect this gap would increase once we perform the load test.

 After stressing the CPU for over 20 minutes to generate as much heat as possible, the temperature was stable, and the highest core temperature was recorded at 48 degrees Celsius.
 As expected, the temperature delta increased compared to the smaller air coolers.
-However, I did not expect the Hyper 612 Apex to produce the same results as the much larger and heavier dual tower Pure Rock Pro 3.
+However, I did not expect the Hyper 612 Apex to produce the same results as the larger dual tower Pure Rock Pro 3.
 Perhaps a higher performance CPU that generates more heat would result in a difference between the two, but for the midrange Ryzen 5600X in my computer, they both produced the same results.

 In terms of the volume produced by the fans on the Hyper 612 Apex, it was very quiet on idle.
 On a scale of 0 to 10, where 0 is pure silence and 10 is standing right below fireworks, I would say the cooler is a 1 on idle.
 Even putting my ears right next to the fans, the sound produced is still rather quiet.
 When spinning at max speed, Cooler Master claimed the volume to be at 30dBA, which equates to the volume of whispering.
 I agree with this rating, and would give it a 3.5.
 The high-pitched spinning noise of the fan can be drowned out by playing audio, but with a little bit of focus, the sound can still be heard.